How To Feed A Loon

 You don't have to make the marinara sauce from scratch, but you won't regret that you did.
 We make a batch in advance and then freeze what you don't need.

 The sauce will keep in the fridge for up to 5 days and freezes beautifully for up to 2 months.
-Reheat leftover pasta in the microwave on a skillet on the stove over medium heat (you may need to add a little water to loosen the sauce).
+Reheat leftover pasta in the microwave or in a skillet on the stove over medium heat (you may need to add a little water to loosen the sauce).

 Nutrition